 Why Is It Important to Have an Attorney During the Initial Stage of the Application Process?

 The Social Security Disability claim process can be confusing and overwhelming.
 There are many forms to fill out and each of these forms must be filled out properly.
 You also must ensure that you provide the SSA with enough objective medical evidence to prove the severity of your disability.
 If you do not, your claim is likely to be denied.
 This will result in the need for a disability appeal – a process that can take months or even years to complete.
-With the services of a qualified Social Security Disability attorney, you can be sure that your claim forms are filled out properly and that your initial disability application is submitted to the SSA in the best light possible.
+With the services of a disability attorney, you can be sure that your claim forms are filled out properly and that your initial disability application is submitted to the SSA in the best light possible.

 Do I Need An Attorney to File a Request for Reconsideration and Attend a Disability Hearing?